VariableMap

 Source

-Get the asset Variable corresponding to the given parameters.
+Get the activity Variable corresponding to the given parameters.

 Source